+Respondent requested, and was granted, an extension of time to file an answer.
 Respondent timely answered CTP's complaint opposing the CMP and requested a hearing.
-I issued an Acknowledgement and Prehearing Order (APHO) that set deadlines for parties' submissions, including the August 31, 2015 deadline to request that the opposing party provide copies of documents relevant to this case.
-Additionally, the

-APHO stated that a party receiving such a request must provide the requested documents no later than 30 days after the request.
+I issued an Acknowledgement and Prehearing Order (APHO) that set deadlines for parties' submissions, including the October 5, 2015 deadline to request that the opposing party provide copies of documents relevant to this case.
+Additionally, the APHO stated that a party receiving such a request must provide the requested documents no later than 30 days after the request.